Android push best practices

 |Social||Social network or sharing update.|

 |System||System or device status update.
 Reserved for system use.|

 Android push visibility

 Android push notifications provide an optional field to determine how a notification appears on the user’s lock screen.
-Notifications can be set to appear on the lock screen (Public), to appear with the message “Contents Hidden” (Private), or to be hidden entirely (Secret).
+Refer to the following table for visibility options and descriptions.

-Note that regardless of the Visibility, all notifications will be shown on the user’s lock screen if the notification privacy setting on their device is Show all content (default setting).
+Regardless of the visibility, all notifications will be shown on the user’s lock screen if the notification privacy setting on their device is Show all content (default setting).
 Likewise, notifications will not be shown on their lock screen if their notification privacy is set to Do not show notifications.
-The Visibility only has an effect if their notification privacy is set to Hide sensitive content.
-In that case, the notification will be displayed as follows:
+The visibility only has an effect if their notification privacy is set to Hide sensitive content.

-The Visibility has no effect on devices earlier than Android Lollipop 5.0.0; all notifications will be shown on such devices.
+The visibility has no effect on devices earlier than Android Lollipop 5.0.0, meaning all notifications will be shown on these devices.